 iPhone 12 Touch ID in display?

-Apple could bring Touch ID back in a big way in 2020 by enabling fingerprint recognition anywhere on the display, according to information provided to MacRumors by Barclays analysts.
+Where would the sensor be?
+A previous report said that Apple would enable fingerprint recognition anywhere on the display, according to information provided to MacRumors by Barclays analysts.

-More recently, Ming-Chi Kuo said that it's possible the 2021 iPhones could feature both Face ID and Touch ID.
+However, Ming-Chi Kuo said that it's possible the 2021 iPhones could feature both Face ID and Touch ID.
+That would mean we'd have to wait until next year for an in-display fingerprint sensor.

-Today Face ID is used for unlocking your phone, approving app purchases, entering passwords and Apple Pay, but one more use could be on the way.
+Today Face ID is used for unlocking your phone, approving app purchases, entering passwords and confirming Apple Pay payments, but one more use could be on the way.
 As reported by AppleInsider, Apple has been awarded a patent for Face ID that would introduce a very useful application.

 The patent explores using Face ID to determine the position of a user's face relative to the phone.
 That would mean that even if they're interacting with your handset while it's lying flat on a table, or you're holding the iPhone 12 on its side or up over your head, the device would know exactly which direction the screen should be oriented.

-It's possible that this could be a feature rolled out to iOS 14 and all iPhones that support Face ID, as opposed to being an iPhone 12 exclusive.
+It's possible that this feature could be issued as part of iOS 14 and make its way to all iPhones that support Face ID, as opposed to just being an iPhone 12 exclusive.

 Based on the rumors surrounding the iPhone 12, Apple's 2020 phone update sounds like an exciting one.
 Now we just need more clarity on when Apple will be able to release all the new iPhone 12 models.